 1 to 5 hours

 At this point, most of the information I need to properly build a financial plan is in place.
-Account information is kept up to date through the data aggregation software provided on your client login page.
-With the accounts linked in real time, I can focus on weaving the all of your information together.
+Account information is kept up to date through the data aggregation software provided in the client login page.
+There’s some data entry at this point, but the majority of the work focuses on weaving the all of your information together.

-What I start with is a probability of success based on the information discussed during our initial client meeting.
-In the example below, the client started with a much lower chance to succeed (around 18%).
-After collecting and updating the information she provided, the baseline chance of success rose to 63%.
-While I built the plan, I crafted built multiple scenarios she could follow.
-Each has a different probability of success.
+What I start with is a probability of success based on the information discussed during the initial meeting with a client.
+In the example below, the client started with a much lower chance to succeed.
+After collecting and updating the information she provided, the baseline chance to success rose to 63%.
+I built multiple plans, each with a different probability of success.

-During our final planning meeting, we’ll go over the various paths to take.
-My job is to get you into the Confidence Zone and show you how to stay there.
-Afterwards, clients can login, play with different options, and then see the results.
+During our final plan meeting, we go over the various scenarios created.
+Afterwards, you can login and make updates yourself online.
+My goal is to get you into the Confidence Zone and show you how to stay there.

 Building an Investment Strategy